 Falling in love and creating a life together is fun, challenging, and sometimes even consuming.
 It’s not uncommon that you may find yourself feeling a little lost in your identity from time to time.

 When you have been romantically involved with someone for a long period of time, feelings, thoughts, beliefs, dislikes, and passions often start to mend together.
-These mending moments are often beautiful and encouraging to a relationship that has worked so hard to be successful.
+These mending moments of growing together are often beautiful and encouraging to a relationship that has worked so hard to be successful.

 However, when you move forward together in your partnership, it’s also important to continue to grow and develop self-identity and to truly know yourself – developing your own personality, likes, and dislikes in order to continue contributing to your relationship and its success.